guushoekman/educen/_case-studies/istanbul.md

 Even for a field action with a limited research component, submission to ethics reviewing requires a careful preparation.
 The submission document has to answer in detail quite a few questions about the aim and the rationale of the action, its expected outcomes and possible contributions to our existing knowledge, the selection, recruitment and inclusion of the participants, the measures to be taken in order to protect them from harm, their intended role in the action, the methods to be used for data collection and preservation, as well as for ensuring privacy and confidentiality… In fact, these questions seek to understand if the following principles have been taken into account in the design of the action:

---box
+<p class="box-start"></p>

+##### Voluntariness
-Voluntariness: The organizers and the participants should not be bounded by a dependency relationship and the potential participants shall fell no form of constraint or pressure during recruitment.
+The organizers and the participants should not be bounded by a dependency relationship and the potential participants shall fell no form of constraint or pressure during recruitment.
 The recruitment process should be transparent.

+##### Informed consent
-Informed consent: The participants should be clearly informed about the goals and the nature of the action; of the identity of its organizers and sponsors; of its risks and benefits; on how the collected data will be used; what will be the outcomes and how these results will be disseminated.
+The participants should be clearly informed about the goals and the nature of the action; of the identity of its organizers and sponsors; of its risks and benefits; on how the collected data will be used; what will be the outcomes and how these results will be disseminated.
 They should also be given the contact information of a third-party institution, which they would contact regarding possible ethical issues.
 The person has to have autonomous decision capacity (which explain why it becomes more complicated to work with minors and people with mental disability) and the consent should be given voluntarily, and should be maintained through the process: The participants have to know that they can withdraw it any time and require also the withdrawal of their data.
 It is also crucial that the consent is documented.

+##### Privacy
-Privacy: All participants shall have control over their personal information (and whatever they might consider as intimate), free from intrusion or interference by others.
+All participants shall have control over their personal information (and whatever they might consider as intimate), free from intrusion or interference by others.

+##### Confidentiality
-Confidentiality: All information entrusted by the participants shall be protected from unauthorized access, use, disclosure or modification.
+	All information entrusted by the participants shall be protected from unauthorized access, use, disclosure or modification.
 The necessary technical and procedural measures shall be taken.
 The participants shall be informed about how their data is protected.

---
+<p class="box-end"></p>

 It is important to note that submission for ethics review should take place before the recruitment of the participants or data collection (except for preliminary activities).